Contact: 4 Winds USA, 608-469-7956

 MADISON, Wis., April 17, 2018 /4 Winds USA/ – Steve and Liz McConkey started in world-class track and field ministries in the fall of 1981.
 Steve started out as the head coach for Athletes in Action Track and Field in Eugene, Oregon.

 From 1982 through 1992, Steve was a USA National Club Coach.
-The teams he directed were Athletes in Action (Eugene, Oregon), Lay Witnesses for Christ (Dallas-Ft.
+The teams he operated were Athletes in Action (Eugene, Oregon), Lay Witnesses for Christ (Dallas-Ft.
 Worth), and 4 Winds USA (Minneapolis-St. Paul, founded in 1988 by Steve and Liz).
 Athletes were ranked eighty times.

 After the 1992 Olympic Trials in New Orleans, Steve gave up his job as a USA National Club Coach.
 Steve and Liz then ministered to world-class track and field athletes on all teams, plus gave advice to distance runners.